 Morning and Evening

-For the evening of November 18th
+For the morning of January 18th

 by Charles H. Spurgeon